boyter/cs/README.md

 BUGS
-score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive highlight on windows command line not escaped correctly "ansi escape windows"
+score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive
+ - above id due to while the file walker is never terminated for some reason highlight on windows command line not escaped correctly "ansi escape windows" search for http://localhost:8080/?q=spdx+unlicense&ss=300 seems to miss highlights 100% works command line seems to happen all over the place

 TODO
-add a snippet overlap detector to allow multiple snippets to be displayed clean up parser so multiple spaces aren't tokens or flag em to be ignored add proximity search "this is"~5 which means they need to be within 5 bytes of each other add limit to number of results investigate string match limit (might be wrong for unicode insensitive) JSON endpoint for HTTP
-Save to disk output
+actually have a real parser supporting proper boolean syntax add proximity search "this is"~5 which means they need to be within 5 bytes of each other add limit to number of results in html with paging JSON endpoint for HTTP just in case someone wants to build own stuff Save to disk output
-Actually have a real parser supporting proper boolean syntax

 MAYBE

 HTML parser option
 https://stackoverflow.com/questions/44441665/how-to-extract-only-text-from-html-in-golang
+add a snippet overlap detector to allow multiple snippets to be displayed investigate string match limit (might be wrong for unicode insensitive) literal extraction engine for regex to speed it up query plan optimisation for boolean queries when implemented

 ```

 template example (from root)